 It’s the day of love.
 It’s also the first Valentine’s Day of the #MeToo movement.
 Some are unsure of how to act.
-Can I be romantic?
+How can I be romantic during #MeToo?
 Can I ask out a woman these days?
 Some think the days of love, romance and courtship have gone out the window because men can’t pursue women as they used to be able to.

 I don’t believe that’s true, at least as it relates to the #MeToo movement (Tinder and Bumble?
 A completely different story).
 I believe love and romance can still be very much alive.
 It just may require a little more work than originally thought – on both sides.